 Is there time available for learning or experimentation in carrying out the task or project?
 If time is short, even the most experienced and committed person will need a clearly defined framework to work to.

-What is at stake if this project goes wrong?
+What is at stake if this project or task goes wrong?
 Some projects are high risk because failure will be very public (a mix-up over the arrangements for the 50th anniversary celebrations; a poor quality annual report) or because there are high stakes (a major new contract with a new customer; a funding opportunity you can’t afford to lose).
 It’s advisable specify success criteria in these cases – further if the team or individual is less experienced.

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.